 Professor of New Media & Animation

 John Valentino comes to Southeastern Louisiana University from New York State and is Professor of Digital Art.
-Mr. Valentino currently teaches all classes in the Digital Art.
+Mr. Valentino currently teaches all classes in the New Media + Animation Area.

 Before entering the university, Valentino was the Associate Director of the Arts in Education Institute of Western New York (A Lincoln Center affiliate institute) where he developed partnerships with pre-K through grade twelve educators to create experiential units of study focusing on works of art, including dance, music, theater, visual arts, and architecture.
 Mr. Valentino worked as a free-lance journalist for the Associated Press and as a photojournalist at the Syracuse Post-Standard and the Ithaca Times.